What Is Cardano (ADA) and Is It Worth Investing In?

 This era centered on improving the underlying performance of Cardano’s network to better support high transaction volumes.
-As of March of 2021, this is the company’s current stage.
+As of March 2021, this is the company’s current stage.

 The Voltaire Era

 Finally, in the Voltaire era, the Cardano team envisions the transformation of Cardano into a truly decentralized and self-sustaining system, put in the hands of its community.
-A treasury system will also fund all future development.
+A treasury system will fund all future development.

 Is Cardano a Good Investment?